Economic and financial terms

 These capacities are assessed using hydraulic network simulations carried out in appropriate transportation scenarios and in accordance with recognised technical standards.

 Unit prices applied for transporting and dispatching natural gas.
-These include capacity and commodity tariffs, related to the required transportation capacity and to the volume of gas actually injected into the network, respectively.
+These include capacity and commodity tariffs, related to the required transportation capacity by users and to the volumes of gas injected into the network, respectively.

-A virtual point located between the Entry and Exit Points of the national gas transportation network where users and other authorised entities may, on a daily basis, exchange and sell gas injected into the network.
+A virtual point located between the Points of Entry and Points of Exit of the national gas transportation network where users and other authorised parties may, on a daily basis, exchange and sell gas injected into the network.